Irving Briskin

-Irving Briskin (1903–1981), was an American film producer of more than 200 films during the 1930s and 1940s.
+Irving Briskin (February 28, 1903 – May 29, 1981), was an American film producer of more than 200 films during the 1930s and 1940s.
 He was the brother of Samuel J. Briskin and Murray Briskin, both also film producers.

 Career

 Briskin's film career began in 1923 as an auditor for Banner Productions, in New York City.
 In 1925, he moved to the Henry Ginsburg Distributing Corp.
 In 1926 he joined Sterling Pictures.
 In July 1927, when the studio got rid of their foreign broker system and implemented their own foreign sales, Briskin was put in charge, becoming head of their foreign department.
 That year he negotiated a major sales agreement with Cinematografica Astrea in Barcelona, Spain for distributing all of Sterling's product in Spain and Portugal, as well as six of its films in Italy.
 And later that same year he negotiated the sale of all 18 Sterling pictures in Hungary.
 In August 1928, he was named vice president of Sterling and given control over all of the company's operations.
 By September 1928, Briskin had his own company, Briskin Pictures Corp., headquartered in New York City.

 In April 1931, Briskin became president of the newly formed Meteor Pictures, in New York.
 The new company had been formed from the former Briskin Distributing Company, which Briskin began in the late 1920s.
 In 1932 he moved over to Columbia Pictures, where the first film he produced was Fighting for Justice, starring Tim McCoy.
 He was put in charge of all films starring McCoy, and spearheaded the transition of McCoy from Westerns to other types of films.
 In 1936, Columbia renewed his contract.
 Briskin's contract to run his own production unit at Columbia was renewed in 1942, and again for three years in 1944.
 1945 saw Briskin become the executive assistant to Harry Cohn at Columbia.
 In 1951, Briskin re-signed a seven-year contract with Columbia, to continue on as vice-president of the studio.
-In 1952, Briskin announced that he had an signed a deal with Ford Motors for Columbia to produce 39 half-hour films to be shown on television.
+In 1952, Briskin announced that he had signed a deal with Ford Motors for Columbia to produce 39 half-hour films to be shown on television.